James Loren Martin: Federal judicial service

 On October 20, 1906, Martin received a recess appointment to the United States District Court for the District of Vermont from President Theodore Roosevelt, filling the position vacated by Judge Hoyt Henry Wheeler.
 Formally nominated to the same position by President Roosevelt on December 3, 1906, he was confirmed by the United States Senate on December 11, 1906, and received his commission the same day.

 Death and burial

 Martin remained on the court until his death.
-He died at the train station in Montpelier, Vermont after suffering a heart attack on January 14, 1915.
+He died at the train station in Montpelier, Vermont after suffering a heart attack on January 14, 1915, aged 68.
 He was buried at Morningside Cemetery in Brattleboro.

 Honors

 Martin received an honorary Master of Arts degree from Dartmouth College in 1882.
 In 1914, he received an honorary LL.D. from Middlebury College.

 Family

 In 1869, Martin married Delia E. Howard, who died in 1881.
 They were the parents of three children—Jimmie (1873-1880), an unnamed son who was born and died in 1877, and Delia (1881-1882).
 In 1884, he married Jessie Lillie Dewey.
 They were the parents of three daughters—Margaret, Helen, and Katharine.